 Say you collect Aeroplan points.
 When you go to make a purchase with an Aeroplan partner, make your purchase with an Aeroplan credit card.
 Upon checkout, you will be asked for your Aeroplan loyalty card, which will also earn you points.
 So, essentially, you are getting points twice for one purchase.
 It’s an easy, fool-proof way to collect your points at a much faster rate.

 The same goes for the AIR MILES program.
-The BMO AIR MILES®† World Elite®* Mastercard® gives you an earn rate of 1 AIR MILE for every $12 in purchases*.
-But you can also earn twice the AIR MILES whenever you use your credit card at participating retailers.
-Simply scan your AIR MILES membership card and use your BMO AIR MILES®† World Elite®* Mastercard® to pay for the purchase.
+The BMO AIR MILES®† World Elite®* Mastercard®* allows you to rapidly accumulate AIR MILES.
+Get 3x the Miles for every $12 spent at participating AIR MILES Reward Partners* and 2x the Miles for every $12 spent at any eligible grocery store*.
+Earn 1 reward mile for every $12 in credit card purchases, everywhere you spend*.
+Simply scan your AIR MILES membership card and use your BMO AIR MILES®† World Elite®* Mastercard®* to pay for the purchase*.

 6. Make Bonus Categories Work for You